To prevent your passwords from being hacked by social engineering, brute force or dictionary attack method, you should

-7. Do not log in to important accounts on the computers of others, or when connecting to a public Wi-Fi hotspot, Tor, free VPN or web proxy.

 8. Do not send sensitive information online via HTTP or FTP connections, because messages in these connections can be sniffed with very little effort.
-You should use encrypted connections such as HTTPS and SFTP when possible.
+You should use encrypted connections such as HTTPS and SFTP whenever possible.

 11. It's recommended to change your passwords every 10 weeks.

 10. It's recommended that you remember a few master passwords, store other passwords in a plain text file and encrypt this file with 7-Zip, GPG or a disk encryption software such as BitLocker, or manage your passwords with a password management software such as iPassword Generator.

 14. Do not store your critical passwords in the cloud.

 15. Access important websites( e.g. Paypal ) from bookmarks directly, otherwise please check its domain name carefully, it's a good idea to check the popularity of a website with Alexa toolbar to ensure that it's not a phishing site before entering your password.

 16. Protect your computer with firewall and antivirus software, download software from reputable sites only, and verify the MD5 or SHA1 checksum of the installation package whenever possible.

-This time — **To prevent your passwords from being hacked by social engineering, brute force or dictionary attack method, you should**